What is an interest?

 Like goods and services, the interest rate depends on the law of supply and demand.
 In other words, it is established by the market.
 Thus, the lower this interest rate, the greater the demand for financial resources.

 Conversely, the higher it is, the lower the demand for these financial resources.
 However, in the case of supply, the relationship with the interest rate is direct because the higher it is, the greater the predisposition to lend money, and the lower the interest rate, the less you will want to lend money.
-Obtaining a point of equilibrium with the association of these two variables establishes the value of the interest rate.
-Although the market is not the only one that indicates its value, there are other important variables as well.
+Obtaining an equilibrium point with the association of these two variables establishes the value of the interest rate.
+Although the market is not the only one that indicates its value, there are also other important variables.
 These variables are:

-- The real interest rate of the public debt.
+- The real interest rate on public debt.

 - Inflation expected.